Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 To cut short technical things, I reviewed each CDN available in the market with an easy Edge caching setup.

 • Google Cloud CDNFastest CDN in the world.
-But only available through Templ hosting with Full Page Edge caching.
+But available through Templ hosting with Full Page Edge caching.
 The plan starts from $15/month.
 I use Templ hosting for my sites.

 • Cloudflare Free – Not recommended.
 As a free user, Cloudflare delivers your content from selected POPs (Edge server locations), and they don’t offer you all of their 200+ global edge locations.
 Due to this, your TTFB will be even higher.